From 60 Saturday to snow Sunday: D.C. area under winter weather advisory

 Since Friday, models have their increased their precipitation projections for this event as well as how long it will last, with the potential for snowfall to continue through a good part of Sunday morning.

 However, especially around downtown Washington and points south and east, the ground may be too warm for much accumulation.
-Most models indicate temperatures won’t drop to around freezing until around sunrise or even a little later and will remain at or above freezing through midday.
-This really limits accumulation prospects, especially on paved surfaces.
-Even though several models show 2 to 4 inches of snow, they are not taking into account a lot the snow that falls will not stick.
+Most models indicate temperatures won’t drop to around freezing until sunrise or even a little later, and will remain at or above freezing through midday.
+This limits accumulation prospects, especially on paved surfaces.
+Even though several models show 2 to 4 inches of snow, they are not taking into account that the snow that falls will not stick.

 Because of only marginal temperatures to support snowfall, we are predicting slightly lower totals than the National Weather Service, which is calling for 1 to 2 inches and localized amounts of 4 inches, even in the District.
 We think lower elevation areas around downtown Washington, southeast Washington and near Reagan National Airport will struggle to see much accumulate from this event, especially on the roads.